What are the operating hours for NCARB Customer Service?

 NCARB does not have a continuing education requirement to renew an NCARB Record.
 Continuing education may be required by an architect’s state board to renew an architectural license.
 Check the most current continuing education requirement with your jurisdiction.

-How do I receive the discounted pricing for a monograph?
+How do I receive monographs for free?

 Where do I find the monograph order form?

-How do I submit a monograph quiz for grading?
+How do I take a monograph quiz?